m-bouville/predict_elec/README.md

 ## Introduction
 The purpose of this project is to forecast electricity consumption.
-On top of historical consumption data, other information (temperature, school holidays) is used to provide context.
+On top of historical consumption data, other information (temperature, public and school holidays) is used to provide context.

 The neural network (NN) model predicts not only the median consumption but also other quantiles (e.g. quartiles, deciles) in order to estimate the precision of the forecast median.